openstack/charm-guide/doc/source/coding-guidelines.rst

 despite being short-lived, the code invoked is often complex with multiple modules being imported which also import other modules.

-It’s important to be clear on what is *load time* code and _runtime_ code.
+It's important to be clear on what is *load time* code and _runtime_ code.
-Although there is no actual distinction in Python, it’s useful to think of *runtime* starting when the following code is reached:
+Although there is no actual distinction in Python, it's useful to think of *runtime* starting when the following code is reached:

 .. code:: python